SoloDevNZ/hashnode/clho9coq004haspnv9yrx2upe.md

 * Connect MySQL Workbench to the MariaDB service running in a container.

+There's also a chunk about setting up, and using SSH, the OpenSSH server, and RSA.

 ## A Simple Ops Deployment.

-This operation is simple to understand, easy to execute, and results in a deployed relational database I can access with a GUI... that *isn't* phpMyAdmin.
+This operation is simple to understand, easy to execute, and results in a deployed relational database I can access with a GUI, that *isn't* phpMyAdmin, across my LAN.

 ### **Setting Up a Container for the MariaDB Server.**

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1684115919133/9ac63b05-c400-4f59-bb76-263491aefa7f.png align="center")

-First, I create a new container called "mariadb":
+On the `homelab` system, I create a new container called "mariadb":

 ```plaintext
 lxc launch ubuntu:22.04 mariadb